python/cpython/Doc/library/functions.rst

 .. index:: pair: built-in function; exec

-.. function:: exec(object, globals=None, locals=None, *, closure=None)
+.. function:: exec(source, globals=None, locals=None, *, closure=None)

-   This function supports dynamic execution of Python code. *object* must be either a string or a code object.
+   This function supports dynamic execution of Python code. *source* must be either a string or a code object.
 If it is a string, the string is parsed as a suite of Python statements which is then executed (unless a syntax error occurs). [#]_ If it is a code object, it is simply executed.
 In all cases,